Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 How To Set Up A Sidemount Harness

-A lot of divers find setting up a sidemount harness to be confusing, even those with experience diving backmount style wings.
-Here’s my ultimate guide to setting up, sizing and configuring your sidemount harness.
+A lot of divers find setting up a sidemount harness to be confusing, even those with experience configuring a backmount harness.
+As a technical sidemount instructor with nearly two decades of experience, I thought I could help.
+So, here is my ultimate guide to setting up, sizing, and configuring your sidemount harness.

-This article deals with ‘Mexican cave’ (aka UK) style harness designs; as these are the ones that require the most knowledge and procedure to get right.
-These type of harnesses can be seen on many of the most popular sidemount systems, like the Razor 2.0, XDeep Stealth, Apeks-WSX, Diamond and many more.
-You can even build your own harness quite cheaply and easily using my instructions below.
+This article deals with Mexican-style sidemount harness designs; as these are the ones that require the most knowledge and procedure to get right.
+These types of harnesses can be seen on many of the most popular sidemount systems, like the Razor 2.0, XDeep Stealth, Apeks-WSX, Diamond, Deco Sidemount, and many more.
+You can even build your own harness quite cheaply and easily using my instructions below:

 I’ve tried to keep this article quite ‘generic’, as there are specific details and differences on most ‘off-the-shelf’ sidemount harness systems.
 Think of it primarily in terms of key guiding principles for configuration.